AFCON 2025: Bad news for Nigeria as Super Eagles star confirms injury blow

 If the goalkeeper’s fitness issues are contributing to his errors, Chelle may be forced to consider benching Nigeria’s number one to protect both the player and the team.

-Since the beginning of the year, Nwabali’s performances for the Super Eagles have come under increasing scrutiny, with a section of fans labeling him rash and careless.
+Since the beginning of the year, Nwabali’s performances for the Super Eagles have come under increasing scrutiny, with a section of fans labelling him rash and careless.

 The criticism intensified after the Tunisia game, particularly for his role in conceding the opening goal.